Skip to navigation Skip to content

 Temporary COVID-19 policy about assessment of assets that could not be sold or borrowed against

-Table 9: this table provides historical information for assessments of an aged care financial hardship claim using policy where assets cannot be sold or borrowed against if the applicant advises they have an asset that cannot be sold or borrowed against, were in financial hardship due to COVID-19 restrictions or due to COVID-19 restrictions applied during 2020 and 2021.
+Table 9: provides historical information for assessments of an aged care financial hardship claim using policy where assets cannot be sold or borrowed against if the applicant advises they have an asset that cannot be sold or borrowed against, were in financial hardship due to COVID-19 restrictions or due to COVID-19 restrictions applied during 2020 and 2021.

 Item